 Pitch #5: 6a, probably more 5b/c.
 Climb the series of shelves and short wall to the base of the steep wall above, 45m.

 Note the anchor a couple of meters up and left.
 Use it on the way down to avoid rope jam.

 Pitch #6: 6c, probably a 6b+.
-Climb straight up to the first bolt, traverse to the crack on the left (2nd bolt) and continue in the crack, go left of the pillar toward the end (easier, 40m).
+Climb straight up to the first bolt, traverse to the crack on the left (2nd bolt) and continue in the crack.
+Then go left of the pillar toward the end (easier, 40m).
 An easy pitch leads to the top of the first tower.